aws-samples/aws-netcore-app-using-batch/README.md

 3. Python Batch processor code and Dockerfile for the AWS Batch to execute - aws-netcore-app-using-batch/code/src/BatchProcessor

+### Prerequisities

+1. DotnetCore - Make sure to install Dotnet Core.
+2. AWS CDK
+3. Docker - Make sure to Docker installed and running on your machine.
+CDK builds the docker assets and pushes the image to your repository as part of bootstrap and deploy operations.

 ### Steps

 1. Download this repository -